If you or someone you love was hurt in an NJ car accident that was caused by someone else, the law could be on your side.

 Can I negotiate with the insurance company myself?

 You can, but this is not recommended.
 In fact, it is a mistake that many accident victims make.
 Don’t be fooled by the pleasant nature of insurance adjusters… they have been trained in various tactics to undermine how much your injuries are really worth.
 Even your innocent remarks may be used against you to reduce your claim.
-Hiring a lawyer to represent you in insurance negotiations is your best option to receive what you truly deserve.
+Hiring an NJ accident lawyer to represent you in insurance negotiations is your best option to receive what you truly deserve.